 – The House of Phraya Jasaen

-We were invited on a bicycle tour of the nearby morning market and later that day had lunch together with one of the owners.
-He actually grabbed a meal from one of the many food stalls set up along the street and presented it at his dining table on plates and silverware from his kitchen.
-It was a simple meal of khao mun gai (Hainanese chicken and rice) and fun company.
+The owners invited us on a bicycle tour of the nearby morning market.
+Later that day, we had lunch together with one of the owners.
+He grabbed a simple meal of khao mun gai (Hainanese chicken and rice) from one of the many food stalls set up along the street and presented it at his dining table on plates and silverware from his kitchen.

 Things to Do Near Saphan Taksin BTS and Central Pier